JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 What went well<br/><br/>
 Once everything was in place we all jumped into tasks and started working efficiently.
 Got a lot done in a short amount of time.<br/><br/>
 Good Zenhub etiquette, everyone followed rules on taking a task putting it into "In Progress".
 Then when finished would make pull requests and ask people to test it and review it before having someone merge it.<br/><br/>

+## Scrum Session 13 Sprint Review 10/30/2020
+Conor and Jon demonstrated the current state of the application to the Product Owner.
+Conor showed off the functionality of the sign up page and logged in to the application.
+Jon showed off the dashboard, inbox, the ability to search for users, and the stats pages for multiple users.

+Feedback from the Product Owner<br/><br/>
+The password should be hidden when signing up and logging in.
+After signing out, a user should not be able to be able to access pages within the app by hitting the back button in their browser.
+The inheritance arrows in the class diagram need to be reversed.
+Include JavaScript classes in class diagram with a distinction between packages.
+Include all implemented Java classes in class diagram.
+Reconsider whether or not the Invite class and Notification class should have an is-a relationship.
+Reconsider whether or not the Match class and Game class should have an is-a relationship.